-As an institution of higher learning, the university adopts procedures that reflect its academic mission, that is, they aim to foster a vibrant and supportive learning environment, and, wherever possible, encourage rehabilitation, learning, remediation and personal accountability for students who have contravened the Student Academic Integrity Policy.
+As an institution of higher learning, the university adopts procedures that reflect its academic mission, that is, it aims to ensure the integrity of grades, credits, credentials, diplomas, certificates, degrees and other accreditations granted by the university, as well as research and scholarly conduct connected to our community.
 The University is committed to procedural fairness and equity-informed practice to reduce harm throughout the student academic integrity process.